How to use the CSV transfer option in the control panel?

-A: In case the transfer date is in the future: The domain transfer will be correctly created in status “Scheduled”.
-However when the execution date comes the domain transfer will fail, unless the domain was unlocked in the meantime or the code was updated in the scheduled transfer request in the meantime.
+A: In case the transfer date is in the future: The domain transfer will be correctly created in the status “Scheduled”.
+However, when the execution date comes the domain transfer will fail unless the domain was unlocked in the meantime or the code was updated in the scheduled transfer request in the meantime.

 In case the transfer date is immediately: In this case the transfer is supposed to start immediately, but because of the locked domain or invalid code, there will be an error popping up in the control panel and the transfer will not be created.